 English Language Tests

-Applicants who earned an undergraduate degree from an institution (or institutions) in which English is the primary language of instruction must self-report TOEFL or IELTS scores as part of their application.
+Applicants who earned an undergraduate degree from an institution (or institutions) in which English is not the primary language of instruction must self-report TOEFL or IELTS scores as part of their application.
 Official scores are only required if admitted to the program.
-Note that both TOEFL or IELTS scores are valid for only two years after test date.

 TOEFL or IELTS scores are considered valid if taken within two years from the application deadline.

-The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree entirely from an institution (or institutions) in which English is the primary language of instruction.
+The TOEFL or IELTS tests are not required of applicants who have or will obtain an undergraduate degree entirely from an institution (or institutions) in which English is the primary language of instruction.
 The TOEFL/IELTS requirement will automatically be waived for an applicant who submits evidence of these circumstances.

 - The minimum TOEFL (iBT) score requirement is 100 (including minimum section scores of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 TOEFL scores should be sent via ETS to institution code B875 (no department code needed).

 - The minimum IELTS score requirement is 7.0 (including minimum section scores of 6.5).
 IELTS scores should be submitted electronically by the IELTS test center.
-Paper copies will be accepted; No institution code or department code is needed.
+Paper copies will not be accepted; no institution code or department code is needed.

 A résumé or curriculum vitae helps us get to know an applicant beyond their formal academic coursework.
 There is no preference for students with or without professional work experience.

 We hope your résumé will demonstrate your involvement in activities outside of school or work, including leadership, service, family responsibilities, civic engagement, coding or research projects you’re proud of, and any other accomplishments you’d like to share.